-- This seasoning blend was used on the meat
+- Seasoning blend was used on the meat

 - Use this SousVide App on your phone

 - Fresh and/or defrosted chicken breasts were used

 If you’re going to make the cold cabbage salad as well you’ll want some sort of dressing to add flavor to shredded pieces of veggies.

 Sous Vide Technique

 The biggest thing to keep in mind is that the chicken’s internal temperature will be different.
 It isn’t going to be as hot as the recommended 165 degrees internal temperature that we’ve heard time and time again.

-Cooking chicken thawed or frozen chicken breast really, with the immersion cooking method means that the temperature of the chicken is going to be more like 145-150 degrees.
+Cooking chicken thawed or frozen chicken breast really, with the immersion cooking method, means that the temperature of the chicken is going to be more like 145-150 degrees.

 This isn’t anything out of the norm for this type of cooking but it is something to be aware of.
 However, if you’re still nervous about your chicken being under that 165-degree mark, I get it.
 I really do.